The-Politico/politico-civic-geography/docs/source/quickstart.rst

 Run
 ---

-Start the server to see your new fixture in Django's admin.
+Start the server to see your new fixtures in Django's admin.

 .. code:: shell